 Apart from doing their bit for growing children who are mostly too poor to attend formal schools, the NSS volunteers also serve the needs of aging community.
 As part of community outreach services, student volunteers routinely visit old-age homes.
 The beginning of 2018 was marked by the noble services the student volunteers extended toward elderly people.
 They visited Apna Ghar, the home for homeless and physically challenged people.

-Society for Practical Applications and Development of Economics (SPADE) set up in 2017 is one such society that works toward understanding and sensitisation of socio-economic problems faced by diverse sections of our society.
-Under its aegis, SPADE organises numerous dialogues, lectures, and presentations that inform the student community of the new and diverse forms in which socio-economic problems rear their head.
+Society for Practical Applications and Development of Economics (SPADE), set up in 2017, is one such society that works towards understanding and sensitisation of socio-economic problems faced by diverse sections of our society.
+Under its aegis, SPADE organises numerous dialogues, lectures and presentations that inform the student community of the new and diverse forms in which socio-economic problems rear their head.
 Since its inception, SPADE has achieved phenomenal increase in raising awareness among students, and a number of student volunteers have enlisted for the programmes and initiatives undertaken by SPADE.
-On February 20, 2018, SPADE launched a book titled Arthmanthan as part of the one-day event Annual Consortium for Excellence (ACE of SPADE).
-This book brings together discussions and deliberations on latest issues of socio-economic problems faced by people.
-A documentary, The Dark Seed, which presents the everyday challenges of farmers and remarks by noted scholars, was also screened as part of the programme.
+On 5 March, 2020, SPADE launched the third edition of its annual research book titled Arthmanthan at our flagship event, Annual Consortium for Excellence (ACE of SPADE).
+This book brings together discussions and deliberations on the latest issues of a socio-economic nature faced by people.
+A solution based documentary, “Climate is Changing, Are You?” which presented the causes and impacts of the climatic crisis our planet is undergoing, was also released by SPADE Productions.